Advanced Psychometrics Methods Workshop

 The Friday Harbor Laboratories are located on San Juan Island, part of an archipelago that lies between the mainland and Vancouver Island.
 The 484-acre tract of land on which the Laboratories are situated, and the marine waters of the region in general, are biological preserves.
 We will stay in the dorm rooms (or in hotels in town) and eat in the rustic dining hall at the harbor shore.
 Extra-curricular activities on the island include walks/runs on the trails that weave through the forests on the island, whale watching, kayaking, and beach combing.
 The Friday Harbor facilities are spartan; lodging is in simple dormitory rooms with shared bathroom facilities, and while the food is excellent, dining is cafeteria style.
 This is not a resort, but the setting is beautiful and very conducive to informal and productive interaction.
 The town of Friday Harbor may be reached by scheduled air service from Seattle-Tacoma International Airport, scheduled seaplane service from downtown Seattle, and by Washington State Ferries from Anacortes, about 70 miles north of Seattle.
 We will provide transportation from the Seattle airport to Friday Harbor via vans and ferries for conference participants.

-We hope to see you in Friday Harbor this summer!
+We hope to see you in Friday Harbor this spring!

 Psychometric Workshop Program Committee,